 This post is a little late as its subject has since run its course on social media and has been discounted (or at least forgotten, hopefully).
 This post is regarding a fake news story that made waves on social media a year ago and its implications.
-In February 18, of 2016 came this headline: “USA: Mysterious Nazi Submarine from WWII Discovered In Great Lakes” from the infamous faux news site World News Daily Report.
-The issue isn’t the fact that this is a fake news article cobbled together from facts gathered from skimming Wikipedia and poor photo shopping.
+On February 18, of 2016 came this headline: “USA: Mysterious Nazi Submarine from WWII Discovered In Great Lakes” from the infamous faux news site World News Daily Report.
+The issue isn’t the fact that this is a fake news article cobbled together from facts gathered from skimming Wikipedia and poor photoshopping.
 The issue is that people believed it.
-World News Daily Report is a fake news site done for the sake of satire and they actually say as much, that its done for entertainment purposes with a large picture of a finger pointing at you mockingly for believing it.
+World News Daily Report is a fake news site done for the sake of satire and they actually say as much, that it’s done for entertainment purposes with a large picture of a finger pointing at you mockingly for believing it.
 Articles like this happen quickly and it was interesting to see it spread across social media with even reputable history pages sharing it.
-It was shared to various historians by those wondering if the story was true.
+It was shared by various historians by those wondering if the story was true.
 Although this article has hence blazed its way across social media and has been discounted by Snopes, this post will go through the article and discuss each historical inaccuracy, accuracy and discuss the real history that was utilized for this article; finishing with the real story of a German submarine in Lake Michigan.
 An article like this that has been shared on Facebook 77.8K times certainly merits a closer look.

 The Original Article

 The original article on World News Daily Report reads as such:

 “Niagara Falls.
 Divers from the U.S coast guard took part this morning, in a delicate wreck recovery operation to bring to the surface a Nazi submarine discovered two weeks ago on the bottom of Lake Ontario.